Toothless France top group as 10-man Ecuador go out

 Valencia played the ball and caught Digne with his follow-through and, while there was little protest from the French players, Ivorian referee Noumandiez Doue brandished the red card.

-The decision appeared to galvanise Ecuador and they should have had the lead when Cristian Noboa was put through by Enner Valencia but he lost his balance and screwed a shot wide.
+The decision appeared to galvanize Ecuador and they should have had the lead when Cristina Noboa was put through by Enner Valencia but he lost his balance and screwed a shot wide.

 Pogba missed a great chance for France in the 73rd minute when, unmarked at the back post, he headed wide.